loader-icon

 12. Use various platforms to help stay organized.
 I record calls via Otter and keep random notes via Google Keep.
 These platforms are just what work for me - use whatever works best for you.

-13. For parents working remotely: try to align your work hours with your children’s daily schedules, including commitments or nap times.
+13. For parents working remotely: Consider integrating daily planner usage into your routine, ensuring it aligns seamlessly with your children's daily schedule, including commitments and nap times.
 This will help you be more productive during times when you can put all your focus on work.

 Remote work and team collaboration